Parallel, Distributed, and Quantum Exact Single-Source Shortest Paths with Negative Edge Weights: Low Diameter Decomposition

-\paragraph{Overview of FindBalancedSet.} Remember that FindBalancedSet takes $\Vin$ or $\Vout$ as input and outputs a set $\Ain$ or $\Aout$ that satisfies properties \textit{light boundary} and \textit{balanced} described above.
+Remember that FindBalancedSet takes $\Vin$ or $\Vout$ as input and outputs a set $\Ain$ or $\Aout$ that satisfies properties \textit{light boundary} and \textit{balanced} described above.
 For convenience, we only consider the case when $\Vin$ is the input.
-Write $\Vin=\{v_1,v_2,...,v_{\ell}\}$.
-The algorithm is simple and contains two steps.
+Write $\Vin=\{v_1,v_2,...,v_{\ell}\}$ (an arbitrary order).
+The algorithm contains two steps.

 \begin{description} \item[Step 1.]
 For each $i\in\left[\ell\right]$, sample an integer $d_i$ following a certain geometric distribution.
-The detailed definition is given by~\cref{def:ge}.
-For now, we can think of the distribution in the following way: suppose a player is repeating identical independent trials, where each trial succeeds with probability $\Theta(\frac{\log n}{d})$, $d_i$ is the number of failed trails before the first success.
+The detailed definition is given by~\Cref{def:ge}.
+For now, we can think of the distribution in the following way: suppose a player is repeating identical independent trials, where each trial succeeds with probability $\Theta(\frac{\log n}{d})$, then $d_i$ is the number of failed trails before the first success.